MaximiliMax/Robot-Arm-Synchronizer/README.md

 University MTE 100 - MTE 121 Course Project

+Acknowledgements:
-This project was made possible by the works of Xander Soldaat at Bot Bench which can be found in the link below: https://github.com/botbench/robotcdriversuite
+This project was made possible by the excellent work of Xander Soldaat at Bot Bench which can be found in the link below: https://github.com/botbench/robotcdriversuite
 Thank you very much!

+# Brief Description
+This course project was an opportunity to do sopmething cool.
+With an ambitious mindset, our group decided to attempt to create a robotic arm that mimics a human arm. - This project aimed to create a device that allowed the operation of a robot arm using the natural movements of a human arm.
+It is aimed towards the application of remote controlled robots arms to replace human workers in hazardous environments or perhaps can be used in remote surgical operaions (with many imoprovements ofcourse).
+This project also provided an insight into how we can effectively use robotics to augment physical limitations of the human body in a comfortable and non-intrusive manner.
+After many limitations, countless challenges, and whole lotta hard work, I am proud to present what could be seen as a step towards a future with robotics better utilizing natural human biomechanics.

 ![20221202_045158](https://user-images.githubusercontent.com/69880859/214206731-0ada67b8-57a4-4f63-b3bc-e4304852e3de.jpg)
 - Includes: multi-axis shoudler joint, elbow joint, and gripper
 - Some features include: Live human operation, Rest state, Automated default position return, relatively high precision for all the limitations with the project assignment details
-- This project aimed to create a device that allowed the operation of a robot arm using the natural movements of a human arm.
-It is aimed towards the application of remote controlled robots arms to replace human workers in hazardous environments or perhaps can be used in remote surgical operaions (with many imoprovements ofcourse).

 - Limitations included: Short time constraint, very small broke student budget, was only allowed to use Lego EV3/NXT and Tetrix, motor mechanical capabilities, sensor/motor limited ports, etc.

 # Wearable Sensor Setup